Make the logo of your financial planning a turtle, rampant.

 Heraldry featured animals, real and mythic, on coats of arms.
 While they were sometimes lying down (couchant), striding (passant), or sitting (sejant), most four legged animals were shown rearing (rampant).

-While not very heroic, consider the power of the rearing turtle, or slow and steady, in your battle for financial security.
+While not very heroic, consider the power of the rearing turtle, or slow and steady, in your modern day battle for financial security.

 Tortoise and the hare

 The fable about the tortoise and the hare ( why isn’t it the turtle and the rabbit?) stands for the success of slow and steady in the big picture.

 Though no one in the collection world talks about it in those terms, our California exemption law work the same way.

 - The law will protect money set aside in the proper vehicle in small amounts over long periods of time.

 - The debtor will lose big sums of money stashed even for good purposes on the eve of a financial disaster.